 There were no significant seasonality in the Company's business that materially affects financial condition or results of operations.

 PART II - OTHER INFORMATION

-On June 30, 2022, during the organizational meeting, the Board of Directors approved the declaration of cash dividend in the amount of P0.06 per share, to stockholders of record as of July 29, 2022 and payable on August 24, 2022.
+On June 30, 2022, the Board approved the declaration of cash dividend in the amount of P0.06 per share, to stockholders of record as of July 29, 2022 and payable on August 24, 2022.